Small-scale clustering of Primordial Black Holes: cloud-in-cloud and exclusion effects: Small-scale behavior: exclusion effects and shot noise

 We emphasize that in our approach, this procedure is spurious since that, as \cref{fig:Yacine_compar} clearly shows, exclusion effects are already contained in our expression of $\xi_{\mathrm{PBH}}$.
 Indeed, by design, we have $S_r < S$, which eventually means we only look for separations such as $r > R(S)$ being the size of the Hubble patch of the subsequently formed PBH.
 Mathematically, the limit $w \to 1$ is analytical in \cref{eq:P2_semianalytic} for a fixed threshold, and also apparent for any threshold $\deltac(S)$ in \cref{eq:P2} when $S_r \to \sigma^2$.
 Ultimately this gives

-Thus PBHs are anti-correlated at short distances.
+Thus PBHs are anticorrelated at short distances.
 As a consequence, our formalism enforces that PBHs cannot form arbitrarily close to each other, thus effectively including short-range exclusion effects.
-As pointed out in Refs. \cite{Desjacques:2018wuu, Baldauf:2015fbu}, our expression of $\xi_{\mathrm{PBH}}$ also stands as a counterexample to the claim of Ref. \cite{Ali-Haimoud:2018dau} that the joint probability should go to unity when $r \to 0$, since that in our case, $P_{2} \to 0$ in this limit.
+As pointed out in Refs. \cite{Desjacques:2018wuu, Baldauf:2015fbu}, our expression of $\xi_{\mathrm{PBH}}$ also stands as a counterexample to the claim of Ref. \cite{Ali-Haimoud:2018dau} that the joint probability should go to unity when $r \to 0$, since in our case, $P_{2} \to 0$ in this limit.

 Let us also notice that exclusion effects spread for $w \lesssim 1$; this phenomenon is impossible to describe when imposing a hard cutoff such as in~\cite{Desjacques:2018wuu}.
-In \cref{fig:Yacine_compar}, we show that PBHs are still anti-correlated for $w \lesssim 1$, and the range of values of $w$ over which this anti-correlation spreads gets wider as $\nu$ decreases.
-For instance, for $\nu = 1$, PBHs are nearly always anti-correlated.
-This proves that the ``cloud-in-cloud'' mechanism can significantly enhance spatial exclusions and thus anti-correlation of PBHs, sometimes well-beyond the short-range region.
+In \cref{fig:Yacine_compar}, we show that PBHs are still anticorrelated for $w \lesssim 1$, and the range of values of $w$ over which this anticorrelation spreads gets wider as $\nu$ decreases.
+For instance, for $\nu = 1$, PBHs are nearly always anticorrelated.
+This proves that the ``cloud-in-cloud'' mechanism can significantly enhance spatial exclusions and thus anticorrelation of PBHs, sometimes well beyond the short-range region.